 New Hampshire law requires that the NH Child Support Guidelines be used to determine the amount of the new order, unless there are unusual circumstances.
 You may want to review guideline requirements before you file your petition.
 It is possible that a new order based on the child support guidelines may be higher or lower than the existing order.

 The Child Support Guidelines Table, which is used to calculate the amount of support, is available on the Division of Child Support Services (DCSS)’ Web site.
+The DHHS's Child Support Calculator is easy to use.
 A child support payment calculator tool and a printable version of the Guidelines Worksheet and Instructions (Form 650) are also available on the DCSS web site.

 New Hampshire law now requires any order where support is payable through DCSS include a “medical support” provision.
 “Medical support” means the obligation of either or both parents to provide health insurance to cover the dependent child(ren), if accessible and available at reasonable cost.
 “Accessible” means the primary care services are located within 50 miles or one hour from the child’s primary residence.
 “Reasonable cost” means that the medical support obligation does not exceed 4 percent of the parent’s individual gross income as calculated by Guidelines (see section immediately above).